-I started country dancing about 3 years ago and was able to learn how to do the basic Two-Step country dance after a few private lessons.
+I started country dancing about 6 years ago and was able to learn how to do the basic Country Two Step dance after a few private lessons.
 Looking back I realized it wasn’t as hard as I thought and since then have shown many people the basics to get them going and remove some of the mystery about it.

-In country two-step there is a leader and follower.
+In country Two Step, there is a leader and a follower.

 Leader: facing your partner, place your right hand under your follower’s left arm and on their shoulder blade.